Skip to content

 By signing up as a volunteer you are consenting to the SMF storing your data and contacting you regarding this.
 If you volunteer as an e-Mentor, you may receive related ad hoc requests such as a call out for speakers at student events.

-Please note we are no longer recruiting volunteers for the 2020 e-Mentoring cycle.
-If you are interested in becoming a mentor, please do complete the form below and we will be in touch from October to discuss next steps for our 2021 cycle.
+If you are interested in becoming a mentor, please do complete the form below and we will be in touch from the New Year to discuss next steps for our 2021 cycle.

 Find out more or keep in touch